Engineering

 Why this CV works

-- Even a straightforward project like being a model presenter can work wonders if you handle it wisely.
-Leave the presenting part for later and ask questions such as: How accurate was your model?
-Did it include important mechanics-related quantities like stress points?
-Address these in your bullet points and you’ll be quantifying key impacts before you know it.
+- Give some spotlight to past projects in your Mizzou engineering resume.
+Even a simple project like being a model presenter can do wonders if you play your cards right.
+Did it include key mechanics-related quantities like stress points?
+Answer them in your bullet points and you’ll be quantifying key impacts before you know it.

 Why this CV works

-- Yes, you only have a few seconds to impress the recruiter, which is why we suggest highlighting a few outstanding achievements on your financial engineering CV.
+- Yes, you only have a few seconds to impress the recruiter, which is why we propose accentuating a few remarkable achievements on your financial engineering resume.
+For example, by bolding phrases like “…assess credit risk for 53 clients” and “…managing $513M in assets”, you signal your potential impact.

 Why this CV works